Mia Kirshner: Career

 Kirshner also appeared in the first three episodes of 24 as the assassin Mandy in 2001.
 She would later reprise the role for the second season's finale and in the latter half of the show's fourth season.
-Also in 2001, Kirshner played Catherine Wyler, The Cruelest Girl in School, in Not Another Teen Movie.
+Also in 2001, Kirshner played Catherine Wyler, "The Cruelest Girl in School", in Not Another Teen Movie.
 The character is primarily a spoof of Kathryn Merteuil (played by Sarah Michelle Gellar) in Cruel Intentions, and was partially based on Mackenzie Siler (played by Anna Paquin) from She's All That.
 In Marilyn Manson's music video for "Tainted Love", which was featured on the movie's soundtrack, she made a cameo appearance as her character Catherine Wyler.

 In 2004, Kirshner was cast as writer Jenny Schecter, a main character in the drama series The L Word.
 She remained with the show through 2009, for all six seasons.

 In 2006, she starred in Brian De Palma's The Black Dahlia in which she plays the young aspiring actress Elizabeth Short, whose mutilation and murder in 1947 remains unsolved.
 While the film itself was critically panned, many reviews singled out her performance for acclaim.
 Stephanie Zacharek of Salon.com, in a largely negative review, notes that the eponymous character was "played wonderfully by Mia Kirshner..."
 Mick LaSalle wrote that Kirshner "makes a real impression of the Dahlia as a sad, lonely dreamer, a pathetic figure."
 J. R. Jones described her performance as "haunting" and that the film's fictional screen tests "deliver the emotional darkness so lacking in the rest of the movie."
 In 2010, Kirshner co-starred in the film 30 Days of Night: Dark Days which began filming in the fall of 2009.
 In 2010, she was cast as Isobel Flemming, a guest role on The Vampire Diaries.

 In 2011, she voiced the title character in Bear 71, a National Film Board of Canada web documentary that premiered at the Sundance Film Festival.

 On April 20, 2012, it was announced that Kirshner would join the new Syfy series Defiance.

 On October 9, 2013, it was mentioned on the Showcase blog that Kirshner would be one of several guest stars in season four of the television series Lost Girl.

-In 2018, she began a recurring role on Star Trek: Discovery playing Amanda Grayson, foster mother of series protagonist Michael Burnham and mother of Spock, a role originated by Jane Wyatt on the original Star Trek.
+From 2017 to 2019, she played the recurring role of Amanda Grayson, mother of Spock and stepmother of series protagonist Michael Burnham on Star Trek: Discovery (a role originated by Jane Wyatt on the original Star Trek).
+She later reprised the role in an episode of Star Trek: Strange New Worlds.